hiroki-kozuki/ElectrogramAnalysis/README.md

 **Outputs**: \
 **eInterp** : Interpolated electrogram that combines eX and eY based on the shift and weighting factor f.

+# testegmwarpSCRIPT.m:
+This MATLAB code performs processing, alignment, and interpolation of EGMs.
+It uses time-warping, cross-correlation analysis, and shifts interpolation for accurate spatial and temporal alignment.
+This allows comparison and visualization of two EGMs (e1 and e2) from different recording locations, interpolating a new EGM (eInterp) between them.

+**Uses**:\
+egmcorr, interpegm

+# testegmwarp3dSCRIPT.m
+Simplified version of testegmwarpSCRIPT.m with only 4 grid points for electrodes.

 # interpegm.m:
 This MATLAB code performs spatial interpolation of electrograms on a triangular mesh by incorporating time warping between neighboring points on the mesh.
 The interpegm function creates an interpolated electrogram (eInterp) at arbitrary spatial points (pNew) within a triangular mesh defined by tri.
 It considers time shifts (shift) between electrode recordings to achieve more accurate temporal alignment before performing the interpolation.
-The main interpegm function generates interpolated EGMs by calculating time shifts between EGMs along each triangle edge, mapping EGM signals onto new points by incorporating these shifts, and using barycentric interpolation to produce an accurate EGM signal at arbitrary points within the triangulated region.
+The main interpegm function generates interpolated EGMs by calculating time shifts between EGMs along each triangle edge using ***egmtimewarp***, mapping EGM signals onto new points by incorporating these shifts, and using barycentric interpolation to produce an accurate EGM signal at arbitrary points within the triangulated region.
 It provides spatially continuous EGM data by capturing both temporal and spatial variations, especially useful for visualizing and analyzing electrical activity in the heart with high spatial precision.

 **Inputs**: \
 **pNew** : Coordinates of points where the interpolated electrogram is desired, i.e., coordinates of the electrodes. \